CarlWHY-28/Driver-Fatigue-Detection-Algorithm/README.md

 + Model Loading
     + Face predictor
-        + Using the Dlib open source model
+        + Using the Dlib open source model.
     + Pose predictor
-        + Using model trained on the coco dataset
+        + Using a model trained on the coco dataset.

 + Feature extraction
-    + Face point detection
+    + Face point detection.
-    + Pose estimation
+    + Pose estimation.
+    + Audio recording.

 **Initialization**
 + When initialization is not complete, fill the const stack with data.
 After that, the detection would start.